Thread Local Storage: Thread-Relative Static Fields and Data Slots

 Nothing) or to their default values.

-The .NET Framework provides dynamic data slots that are unique to a combination of thread and application-domain.
+.NET provides dynamic data slots that are unique to a combination of thread and application domain.
 There are two types of data slots: named slots and unnamed slots.
 Both are implemented by using the LocalDataStoreSlot structure.

 Named slots can be convenient, because you can retrieve the slot when you need it by passing its name to the GetNamedDataSlot method, instead of maintaining a reference to an unnamed slot.
 However, if another component uses the same name for its thread-relative storage and a thread executes code from both your component and the other component, the two components might corrupt each other's data.
 (This scenario assumes that both components are running in the same application domain, and that they are not designed to share the same data.)